 - Chlorogenic acid weight loss

-I looked specifically for a human clinical trials that fit the description of the green coffee extract study that was described in the TV commercial.
+I looked specifically for human clinical trials that fit the description of the green coffee extract study that was described in the TV commercial.

 Only 1 study to fit the majority of the traits mentioned during the commercial.